-There will be a multi-room mode, for those with several Chromecast Audio devices dotted around the house.
-Assuming you already have speakers in different rooms, attaching this little £30 dongle would be a cheap way to get them online and take the fight to the likes of Sonos.
+There is also a multi-room mode, for those with several Chromecast Audio devices dotted around the house.
+Assuming you already have compatible speakers in different rooms, attaching this little £30/$30 dongle would be a cheap way to get them online and take the fight to the likes of Sonos.

 We connected our single unit to a number of devices: a stereo amp in a full hi-fi system, a micro system, a portable speaker and even a pair of headphones.
 They all worked flawlessly, with quick setup and a stable connection.
 We were listening within minutes, and changing tracks on our smartphone was as responsive as doing so on a physical remote control.

 The Chromecast Audio’s wi-fi (802.11ac, 2.4 GHz/5 GHz) has a good range, thanks apparently to multiple internal antennae, but don’t expect it to work where you don’t normally get a signal.
 No wine cellars, then, but your garden or garage may be all right.

 Before you do any listening, we’d advise a quick dip into the settings.
 Activate the option for ‘high dynamic range’.
 Switched off by default, this stops the Chromecast Audio from really singing.
 If your set-up is half decent, it will really benefit from leaving it on.

 How the Chromecast Audio sounds depends on what device you use it on and what service you’ve chosen.
 As a general rule, we’d say that you get a performance not far short of what you get when physically plugging in a device.